Effective date: July 21, 2016

 If the parties cannot settle a dispute through mediation, the parties will settle any unresolved dispute arising out of or relating to the Site or this agreement by binding arbitration administered by the CPR in accordance with the Rules of Arbitration of the International Institute of Conflict Prevention & Resolution.
 The arbitrator, and not any court or agency, will have exclusive authority to resolve any dispute arising under or relating to the interpretation, applicability, enforceability, or formation of this agreement, including any claim that any part of this agreement is void or voidable.

-Unless the parties agree otherwise, the arbitration will take place in Portland, Oregon.
+Unless the parties agree otherwise, the arbitration will take place in New York, New York.

 Each party will be responsible for paying any filing, administrative, and arbitrator fees associated with the arbitration.